Cocowhal/Quicksort/README.md

 * The features Rust grants are very nice, but not that big of a deal.

 ### What I will do in the future:
-* Lost more lower level programming.
+* A lot more lower level programming.
 Not only Rust, but also C and C++.
 * Try to use less high level logic.
 * Figure out pointers once and for all.